Today's admission times: from 11:00 a.m. to 8:00 p.m.

 Speed: 13 kn (surfaced)

-The control room of the chief engineer for the diesel engines is located in Department V; the "remote station" for the machine telegraph is also installed here, as well as the 3 control panels for the 3 turbo diesel engines.
+The control room of the chief engineer for the diesel engines is located in Departement V of the u-boat.
+The “remote station” for the machine telegraphs is also installed here, as well as the three control panels for the three turbo-diesel engines.

-There are three 6 cylinder "turbo diesel direct injection" engines, each with an output of 1733 HP.
-Each motor has its own shaft with a drive screw.
+There are three 6-cylinder “turbo-diesel direct injection” engines, each with an output of 1,733 HP.
+Each engine has its own shaft with drive screw.
 These diesel engines are still state-of-the-art today.
-They are to be regarded as ultra-modern, as they are very compact, powerful and fuel-efficient.
-Each individual cylinder of the engine has a so-called pump nozzle injection technology, which is now installed in modern trucks.
-An air supply snorkel made it possible to operate the diesel engines even when the journey was submerged, in what is known as the periscope depth.
+They are regarded as ultra-modern, as they have a very compact, powerful and fuel-efficient design.
+Each individual cylinder of the engines is equipped with the so-called “pump nozzle injection technology”, which is also used in modern trucks.
+Thanks to an air supply snorkel, it was possible to operate the diesel engines even when submerged at so-called periscope depth.

 Section VI – E-machine room